Kashmira9890/mergefiles/README.md

 The module is created and is currently being worked upon at IIT, Bombay (India). <br>

 How to use?<br>
+This folder is to be added under moodle/report directory.

 After applying this patch to moodle:
  * Go to a particular course
  * Click on settings icon